-You cannot yet buy Addyi over the counter and it's only available on prescription in the UK.
-Nevertheless, we have made it possible to buy Addyi online in the UK at affordable prices.
+You cannot yet buy Addyi over the counter and it's only available on prescription in the EU.
+Nevertheless, we have made it possible to buy Addyi online in the EU at affordable prices.
 Visit www.kamagraonline.com for our full product range.

 Add a review